 - NextCloud can access files stored in external cloud storage service providers such as Amazon, Google, and Dropbox.

-We will install the required packages for LAMP stack and the important PHP extension for NextCloud.
+We will now install the PHP and its important extensions for NextCloud.

-You need to enable the following modules in order to get NextCloud work properly.
+You need to enable the following modules to get NextCloud work properly.

 sudo a2enmod rewrite